Organica-Ai-Solutions/NIS_Protocol/system/docs/LLM_SETUP_GUIDE.md

 This script will:
 - Guide you through provider setup
-- Help you choose the best default provider
+- Help you choose the recommended default provider
 - Configure infrastructure settings
 - Test the configuration